christophershoemaker/linuxacademy/Commands.md

 apt-get upgrade // upgrade all packages in the system apt-get dist-upgrade // update system distribution

+Having *.deb file you can install it using apt-get install package_name.
+But first move your .deb file to /var/cache/apt/archives/ directory.
+After executing this command, it will automatically download its dependencies.

 dpkg - for installing *.deb files

-dpkg -i *.deb // install package - error dependencies could occur
+dpkg -i *.deb // install package - error dependencies could occur dpkg-repack gparted // create deb package from already installed package rpmrebuild <package_name>

 Trick how to resolve error dependencies: apt-get update // update cache